-Many services and organisations can offer Early help services.
-Early help can be delivered to children and their families, with their main focus is to improve outcomes for children.
+Many services and organisations can offer Early Help services.
+Early Help can be delivered to children and their families, with the main focus being improving outcomes for children.

 – Advice and guidance communication for parents and school partners

-– Family work & parental support were identified there is a need identified, and families wish to engage.
+– Family work & parental support where there is a need identified, and families wish to engage.

 – Individual work with children on hopes, wishes and feelings

 – Regular home visits and lead contact for families

 – Lead co-ordinator on Team Around the Family Meetings (TAF)

 – Work with our Social Care team and Starting Point to step up and step down cases